-A teacher has a million things to do every day and getting things accomplished during any small bit of planning time is the key to having your day run smoothly.
+A teacher has a million things to do every day, and getting things accomplished during any small bit of planning time is the key to having your day run smoothly.
 Here are some suggestions for how to organize your non-teaching time to make the most of the time you have!

 Make a List

-You can create your lists using your device - Google Docs is a great way to have access to your lists from anywhere!
+You can create your lists using your device – Google Docs is a great way to access your lists from anywhere!
 I like to use the Notepad app on my iPhone and iPad when I make lists digitally.

-I am generally more of a paper and pen lover (ahem, can we say I have a bit of a Flair pen problem?!) so I love to use my Erin Condren Life Planner for my lists.
+I am generally more of a paper and pen lover (ahem, can we say I have a bit of a Flair pen problem?!), so I love to use my Erin Condren Life Planner for my lists.
 There are so many spaces for lists of any kind here!

 Prioritize